milwad-dev/laravel-crod/README.md

         'feature_test_path' => 'Tests\Feature', // This value is for the name of the folder that contains the module feature-tests.
         'unit_test_path' => 'Tests\Unit', // This value is for the name of the folder that contains the module unit-tests.
         'provider_path' => 'Providers', // This value is for the name of the folder that contains the module providers.
+        'factory_path' => 'Database\Factories', // This value is for the name of the folder that contains the module factories.
+        'seeder_path' => 'Database\Seeders', // This value is for the name of the folder that contains the module seeders.
     ],

     /*